Feedback Document for PPG July 2018

 8. The PPG would like the webpage up-dated to reflect above once clarification has been agreed and they wish to participate in the wording of the revised up-date displayed.
 They feel an up-date on the outcome of the DPA breach needs to be incorporated too.
 They mentioned that they feel that the practice would benefit from promoting our positive response to this CQC inspection by joining local social media / facebook / twitter.

 An up-date will be provided following the publication of the second CQC report and the West Hants CCG Communications team will assist with the wording of this.
 We hope to be in a position to provide the PPG with advanced sight of this, once the statement has been approved by the Partnership.

 Information regarding the previous Data Protection Act breach in February was up-dated on the website.
 This was reported to the ICO (Information Commissioner's Office) in accordance with LWP guidelines and it was recognised that this failing was due to human error.
 Revised internal procedures have been implemented to avoid repetition and this matter is concluded.

 Social media is something we would like to consider in future but we recognise that it requires close monitoring and regularly updating.
 At present, our priority is to centralise and update our websites and this work is currently underway.

 We recognise the importance of our recent CQC inspection, which highlighted many positive aspects including the delivery of high quality patient care and the time and care shown by staff.
 We hope to portray this in the up-dates that we provide, which will also highlight the improvements implemented to enhance our overall service delivery.

-If you have any concerns or questions, please contact the surgery on email@example.com
+If you have any concerns or questions, please contact the surgery.

-This document has been produced by the PPG chair Teresa Griffin, and PPG secretary Carol Duncan in conjunction with LWP’s Operations Director, and Patient Services Manager on the 4th July 2018.
+This document was produced by the PPG chair Teresa Griffin, and PPG secretary Carol Duncan in conjunction with LWP’s Operations Director, and Patient Services Manager on the 4th July 2018.